DanialKeith/DanialKeith/README.md

 # Welcome to Danial Keith's GitHub Portfolio

 ### 👋 Hi there!
 I'm Danial Keith, a cybersecurity enthusiast focused on innovative security solutions in cloud and network environments.
 Through my GitHub portfolio, you'll find projects ranging from Azure VM honeypots to sophisticated KQL data analytics.
-My work showcases hands-on experiences with Azure, Windows Server, and Microsoft Entra, illustrating my commitment to enhancing digital security landscapes.
+My work illustrates my commitment to enhancing digital security landscapes.
 Dive in to explore how I use technology to fortify and analyze digital systems against evolving cyber threats.

 ## 🛠️ My Projects